CryptoKami/cryptokami-core/docs/auxx.md

 ## Why a Language?

 Let us start with motivation: why would we want to invent *yet another* language?
-After all, we are happy using Haskell for Cryptokami SL development, why not use GHCi for development?
+After all, we are happy using Haskell for CryptoKami Core development, why not use GHCi for development?

 The answer is twofold.
 First, the auxx tool is designed to be used *with*